EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning

 \subsection{Disentangled Evidential Learning}

-Given that correlations across modalities, arising from shared noise, can be mistakenly interpreted as redundant evidence, directly fusing multimodal features may produce overconfident and biased predictions.
+Given that correlations across modalities, arising from shared noise, can be mistaken for redundant evidence, directly fusing multimodal features may yield overconfident and biased predictions.
 To address this issue, we introduce a Disentangled Evidential Learning (DEL) strategy.

 DEL disentangles each modality's representation into two parts: cross-modal shared features that capture consensus representation indicative of depression severity, and modality-specific features that represent unique, complementary information from each modality.
 By separating these components, DEL prevents redundant correlations from dominating the decision process, ensuring that the predicted scores are grounded in trustworthy evidence.